We asked the brightest minds in the industry about the top 10 challenges facing the contact centre – and how to fix them.

 Instead, you could implement process flow diagrams into everyone’s induction plan, which can be updated every six months or so.
-This will ensure that everyone is aware of the strangeness of the processes and when they happen, so they have understanding what’s going on in each sector of the business.
+This will ensure that everyone is aware of the processes and when they happen, so they have an understanding of what’s going on in each sector of the business.

-A different strategy that could provide the same outcome is to have an inter-department staff swap within the contact centre, for one-week period.
-Again this will help build bridges and staff will at least know who to approach and how approachable they are.
+A different strategy that could provide the same outcome is to have an inter-department staff swap within the contact centre for a one-week period.
+Again this will help build bridges, and staff will at least know who to approach and how approachable they are.

 Lack of training is one of the biggest issues and complaints in the contact centre industry.
 This failing often comes down to lack of planning, as well as concerns about operational time and cost.

 There are also issues with training sessions being boring and irrelevant, which can prevent agents from fully absorbing the necessary information.

 Here are some key areas where contact centres could improve:

 - Make all trainers accountable for their agents’ performance

 - Focus on challenging “people and skills” activities to maximise learning opportunities, instead of systems-based presentations